How your co-op is run

 The society is owned by its members (which include a small number of corporate members – those being other co-operatives which in turn have over half a million members).
 We say it is ‘multistakeholder’ because there are three classes of membership: worker members (a class open to any employee), traveller members (a class open to both active users and prospective users of our services) and non-user members (a class of membership for supporters and social investors).

 Voting at general meetings is one member, one vote, subject to the following requirements: non-user members (for example, investors) are limited to 25% of the overall voting strength in meetings and on the board.
-Weighted voting is used when votes are counted to ensure that this is always the case, and in the same way the relative influence of traveller and worker members is regulated .
+Weighted voting is used when votes are counted to ensure that this is always the case, and in the same way the relative influence of traveler and worker members is regulated .
 Among the user members of the co-operative, passengers and employees, the voting strength of the passengers will be twice that of the employees.

 Company Location and Operations